laravel/docs/mail.md

 <a name="generating-mailables"></a>
 ## Generating Mailables

-In Laravel, each type of email sent by your application is represented as a "mailable" class.
+When building Laravel applications, each type of email sent by your application is represented as a "mailable" class.
 These classes are stored in the `app/Mail` directory.
-Don't worry if you don't see this directory in your application, since it will be generated for you when you create your first mailable class using the `make:mail` command:
+Don't worry if you don't see this directory in your application, since it will be generated for you when you create your first mailable class using the `make:mail` Artisan command:

     php artisan make:mail OrderShipped

 <a name="writing-mailables"></a>
 ## Writing Mailables

-All of a mailable class' configuration is done in the `build` method.
+Once you have generated a mailable class, open it up so we can explore its contents.
+First, note that all of a mailable class' configuration is done in the `build` method.
 Within this method, you may call various methods such as `from`, `subject`, `view`, and `attach` to configure the email's presentation and delivery.

 <a name="configuring-the-sender"></a>
 ### Configuring The Sender